Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/using-udpingress.md

 Verify that the `{KONG_UDP_ENDPOINT}` in the `SERVER` section of the response above ends up being equal to your `${KONG_UDP_ENDPOINT}` value.

-Now you're equipped to route UDP traffic into your Kubernetes cluster with Kong Gateway!
+Now you're equipped to route UDP traffic into your Kubernetes cluster with {{site.base_gateway}}!